-AJ has been interested in all aspects of healthcare since joining St John Ambulance as a child – he works for St John as a first aid trainer and assessor, and was a volunteer at his local unit for over forty years.
+AJ has been interested in all aspects of healthcare since joining St John Ambulance as a child – he was a volunteer at his local unit for over forty years.
 AJ’s interest has broadened in recent years: he has a degree in herbal medicine from Middlesex University (which reflects a belief in the beneficial effects of patient-centred complementary medicine), a masters in medical anthropology from Brunel University (which reflects an interest in social and cultural aspects of health and illness), and has completed a PhD at The University of Westminster which used patient narratives to investigate women’s experiences of distress and their experience of using western herbal practice for distress.
 Since completing his PhD, AJ has become a mentor for the student strategy group, and is now also the Senior Admin Officer for the College of Medicine.

 Lauren Quinn: Student Strategy Group

 Lauren Quinn is currently a fourth year medical student at the University of Birmingham.
 She aims to pursue an academic career in Diabetes and Endocrinology.
 She writes: “I have thoroughly enjoyed the numerous research projects and placements I have been involved with thus far, which have ranged from observational studies, to basic science to clinical science to working with ‘Big Data’.
 These experiences have taught me how rewarding yet challenging academic medicine can be and I look forward to taking on the challenge in the future.”

 She adds: “CoM’s principles are inherent to how I endeavour to practice medicine in the future; engage with a multidisciplinary team of professionals, adopt a holistic approach to healthcare and focus on wellbeing of patients which is comprised of mental, physical and social constructs.